michaelmdresser/dicelang/README.md

 Rust crate capable of parsing and evaluating dice expressions like `d20+1d4-1d6+3`.
 The main crate (here) provides parsing and evaluation facilities.
-There are also sub-crates for CLI and WASM support.
+There are also sub-crates for [CLI](./dicelang-cli) and [WebAssembly (WASM)](./dicelang-wasm) support.
 See their READMEs for more more information.

+A live WASM demo can be found on my [website](https://michaeldresser.io/).

 ![](media/cli-shot.png)

-Evaluation returns the overall result as well as each individual roll.
-This can be helpful when looking for critical successes or failures.
+## Acknowledgements

+Many thanks to Robert Nystrom's book _Crafting Interpreters_ for providing the foundation for this small project.